 I didn’t go to Yale.

-But I did find new goals, like becoming a student senator, getting a job, and buying a car.
+But I did find new goals, like becoming a student senator at my college, getting a job, and buying a car.
 And then saw even more dreams come to life, like helping people in need, earning my master’s degree, going to Europe, completing a half marathon, and marrying the best man I’ve ever met.

 But somehow in the mix, my dreams have become more practical.
 Dreams that now include things like “financial security,” “health,” and “stability.”
 Dreams that require me to examine the the earning power, occupational growth rate, and retirement benefits of any future career decision.
 In other words, not a Broadway singer.